PJWalker/daggerheart/content/Items/Piercing Arrows.md

 ---
+publish: "true"
-tags: [common, consumable]
+tags: [Item]
 ---
-When fired, adds your proficiency to your damage roll.
+# Piercing Arrows

+Three times per rest when you succeed on an attack with one of these arrows, you can add your Proficiency to the damage roll.